Mutual Defense Treaty between the United States and the Republic of China

-The Sino-American Mutual Defense Treaty (SAMDT), formally Mutual Defense Treaty between the United States of America and the Republic of China, was a defense pact signed between the United States and the Republic of China (Taiwan) effective from 1955 to 1980.
+The Mutual Defense Treaty between the United States and the Republic of China (formally known as Mutual Defense Treaty between the United States of America and the Republic of China), was a defense pact signed between the United States and the Republic of China (Taiwan) effective from 1955 to 1980.
 It was intended to defend the island of Taiwan from invasion by the People's Republic of China.
-Some of its content was carried over to the Taiwan Relations Act of 1979 after the failure of the Goldwater v Carter lawsuit.
+Some of its content was carried over to the Taiwan Relations Act of 1979 after the failure of the Goldwater v.
+Carter lawsuit.

 Background

-In the context of Cold War confrontation between capitalist countries and communist countries worldwide, the SAMDT between the United States of America and the Republic of China was intended to secure the island of Taiwan from potential invasion by the People's Republic of China (Red China) in the aftermath of the Chinese Civil War on Mainland China.
+In the context of Cold War confrontation between capitalist countries and communist countries worldwide, the mutual defense treaty between the United States of America and the Republic of China was intended to secure the island of Taiwan from potential invasion by the People's Republic of China in the aftermath of the Chinese Civil War on mainland China.

-Rather than taking a multilateral approach to alliances and treaties in East Asia, as had been done in Europe with NATO, the U.S. decided on a bilateral approach with its Asian allies (Philippines, China (Republic of), Japan and South Korea), known as the San Francisco System or hubs-and-spokes system.
+Rather than taking a multilateral approach to alliances and treaties in East Asia, as had been done in Europe with NATO, the U.S. decided on a bilateral approach with its Asian allies (Philippines, RO China, Japan and RO Korea), known as the San Francisco System or hubs-and-spokes system.
 Because the politics in Asia ranged from democratic to authoritarian, it would be difficult to find a base for multilateral relations stemming from shared values.
-Furthermore, the countries in Asia were not perceived to face a single threat, unlike western Europe from the Soviet Union.
+Furthermore, Asian countries were not perceived to face a single threat, unlike Western Europe from the Soviet Union.
 It was therefore considered more beneficial to pursue bilateral relations.

-The treaty was signed on December 2, 1954, in Washington, D.C. and came into force on March 3, 1955.
+The treaty was signed on December 2, 1954, in Washington, D.C., and came into force on March 3, 1955.

 The treaty supported the Republic of China in asserting legitimacy as the sole government of the whole of mainland China until the early 1970s.
 During the Cold War, the treaty also helped US policymakers to shape the policy of containment in East Asia together with South Korea and Japan against the potential spread of communism.